max-niederman/website/src/pages/site.md

 ## Static Site Generation

-This site is statically generated using a variety of tools.
+This website is statically generated using a variety of tools.
 Chief among them is [astro](https://astro.build).
 It uses an "islands architecture" to enable true components with completely opt-in JavaScript.
-Currently, it enables this site to use *zero* client-side JavaScript.
+Currently, it enables this website to use *zero* client-side JavaScript.

-The Markdown documents which comprise the vast majority of this site are processed using the [unified](https://unifiedjs.com) content-processing software suite and styled using [Sass](https://sass-lang.com).
+The Markdown documents which comprise the vast majority of this website are processed using the [unified](https://unifiedjs.com) content-processing software suite and styled using [Sass](https://sass-lang.com).

 Remark Plugins:
 - `remark-gfm` for Github-flavored Markdown features.